-The leaves are green and heart-shaped and can get op to 8 inches (20 centimetres) wide.
+The leaves are green and heart-shaped and can get op to 8 inches (20 centimeters) wide.
 The leaves appear late in spring.
-In autumn the leaves turn partly yellow and fall off quite early.
+In fall the leaves turn partly yellow and fall off quite early.

 Next to multiplying through seed it also readily multiplies from cuttings.
 You can place a new branch in some water or into the ground and roots will grow soon.

 The Catalpa bignonioides grows fast when its young.
-In own season it can grow at least 3 feet (1 metre) longer.
+In one season it can grow at least 3 feet (1 meter) longer.
 Older trees grow less fast.
 The roots spread wide and relatively close to the surface.
 The main roots grow deep into the ground.
 The southern catalpa is a tough tree and can easily be pruned.